First things first, let’s talk about the term “plus size.”

 First off, I’ll tell you not to worry.
 Being curvy often means that you’ve had a LOT of bad photographs taken.
 This often translates into a general dread at the thought of being in front of a camera.
 After all, it’s much easier to simply be missing from the picture than have to deal with the shame spiral that takes over when you see how horrible your stomach/arms/whatever looked in said picture.
 I want you to know that I really get this feeling, I understand it in a personal way, and it’s a big part of what led me to photography in the first place.

 The great news is you are not going to feel that feeling with me.
 Not over my dead body.
 A camera is just a magnification.
-In inexperienced hands and bad light, it magnifies all the things we dislike about ourselves.
+Inexperienced hands and bad light means a camera magnifies all the things we dislike about ourselves.
 On the flip side, when you put your trust in a photography professional who has the necessary experience, you’ll be amazed how great you actually look.
 It’s simple things like moving your shoulders a few inches forward, turning slightly, stepping a little further into the light, etc. but they make a world of difference.
-I promise you, I know how to light you properly and how to direct you into poses that will be the most flattering for your hips, your stomach, your chin, etc. It’s all starting to sound very technical now, but it’s actually a lot of fun.
+I know how to light you properly and how to direct you into poses that will be the most flattering for your hips, your stomach, your chin, etc. It’s all starting to sound very technical now, but it’s actually a lot of fun.
 It’s liberating if you let it be, and by the end of our time together, I’m pretty confident we’ll change the way you see yourself.
 All you have to do is be brave enough to give it a go:)

 Second, we’ll chat about any body concerns you might have.
 This goes a long way to helping you feel comfortable about the shoot itself and optimistic about your final images.
 If there are areas of your body you’re not so keen on, we’ll chat about ways we can make these bits look their best.
 Usually, we’ll tackle this through clever posing and smart wardrobe options.
 Sometimes, the situation calls for a bit of lighting trickery (particularly good for vamoosing cellulite), or a little sneaky photoshop (great if stretch marks or scars bother you).
 We’ll also chat about any parts of your body you and/or a partner loves so we can be sure to highlight and celebrate those.